top of page

 • Hut: 28 bunks, booking required via DOC (very popular, book early!)

 The track kicks off at White Horse Hill Campground and starts out gently.
 Before long, the famous staircase appears (yes, actual steps – and lots of them).
-Step by step, as you climb higher, the views keep improving along the way.
+Step by step, as the climb continues, the views keep improving.
 It’s a popular trail, so expect to share the path with other hikers.
-At the top, you’ll find a viewpoint with a picnic table – the perfect spot to catch your breath, have a snack, and soak in those stunning glacier valley views.
+At the top, there’s a viewpoint with a picnic table.
+It’s the perfect spot to catch your breath, have a snack, and soak in those stunning glacier valley views.

-When I hiked in winter, the tarns were frozen, drizzle turned to rain, and just as I reached the top, a massive rainbow arched across the valley, stretching over the village below.
-It was absolutely stunning – one of those rare, unforgettable moments that made the climb feel like a 110% reward.
-How often do you get that kind of magic right as you reach the peak?
+When hiking in winter, the tarns were frozen, and drizzle turned to rain.
+Just as the summit was reached, a massive rainbow arched across the valley, stretching over the village below.
+It was absolutely stunning.
+One of those rare, unforgettable moments that made the climb feel like a 110% reward.
+How often does that kind of magic happen right as you reach the peak?

-On the way back down, the weather turned to worse, and I found myself in a small hailstorm.
-A true reminder: always check the weather before you go.
-Conditions here can change so quickly.
+On the way back down, the weather turned worse, and a small hailstorm hit.
+A true reminder: always check the weather before heading out.
+Conditions here can change quickly.

 Sealy Tarns rainbow

 From Sealy Tarns, the trail gets rougher but less stair-heavy.
-You zigzag higher onto the ridge, and every step opens up the views a little more – until finally, the Mueller Hut appears against the backdrop of Aoraki/Mt Cook and Hooker Glacier.
-Staying overnight here is an iconic New Zealand experience: sunset, sunrise, and a night sky filled with stars.
+The path zigzags higher onto the ridge, and every step opens up the views a little more.
+Finally, the Mueller Hut appears against the backdrop of Aoraki/Mt Cook and Hooker Glacier.
+Staying overnight here is an iconic New Zealand experience.
+Imagine witnessing sunset, sunrise, and a night sky filled with stars.

-• Check the weather forecast – at least the night before and again the morning you go.
+• Check the Weather: Always check the forecast at least the night before and again the morning of your hike.

-• Visit DOC’s website for avalanche info in winter/spring.
+• Avalanche Info: Visit DOC’s website for avalanche information in winter and spring.

-• If staying overnight: book in advance, bring a sleeping bag, cooker, and food.
+• Overnight Stay: If planning to stay overnight, book in advance.
+Bring a sleeping bag, cooker, and food.

-Whether you stop at Sealy Tarns or push on to Mueller Hut, this is one of those hikes that will stay with you long after you’ve left Mt Cook.
-I know it did for me.
+Whether stopping at Sealy Tarns or pushing on to Mueller Hut, this hike will stay with you long after leaving Mt Cook.
+The breathtaking views and the sense of accomplishment make every step worthwhile.

 bottom of page